RusLena/Console-Finances/README.md

 ```

 Conclusion
-This project was difficult for a beginner, as I am just starting to learn the basics of JavaScript.
-The project turned out to be difficult not only for my programming skills, but also because for the first time I had to analyze the financial records of the company, which together was a very difficult task.
+This project was really challenging for a beginner, as I am just starting to learn the basics of JavaScript.
+The project turned out to be difficult not only for my programming skills, but also because for the first time I had to analyze the financial records of the company, which together was a very complicated task.
 So I had to do a lot of research to finish the project.

  Best regards,